adosar/aidsorb/docs/source/index.rst

 TODO
 ----

-.. card-carousel:: 2
+.. grid:: 2
+   :gutter: 3
+   :class-container: sd-align-major-center

-   .. card:: 1️⃣  Extend the :doc:`cli`
+   .. grid-item-card:: 1️⃣ Extend the :doc:`cli`
       :text-align: center

       Enable users to make predictions from the command line.

-   .. card:: 2️⃣  Add pretrained models
+   .. grid-item-card:: 2️⃣ Add pretrained models
       :text-align: center

       Enable users to fine-tune models trained on large data.

-   .. card:: 3️⃣  Support more architectures
+   .. grid-item-card:: 3️⃣ Support more architectures
       :text-align: center

       Provide clean and fast implementations of new architectures.

-   .. card:: 4️⃣  Extend featurization
+   .. grid-item-card:: 4️⃣ Extend featurization
       :text-align: center

       Add more featurization options.
 These should be fast!